Duplicate Content: SEO Impact and Solutions Guide

 Trailing slashes

-You see this often: www.example.com/products and www.example.com/products/ (note the trailing slash at the end) show the exact same page.
-Google is getting smart enough to realize that this is probably the same page, but most SEOs agree that it's not worth the risk.
+You see this often: www.example.com/products and www.example.com/products/ (note the trailing slash at the end) show the same page.
+Google is getting smart enough to realize this is probably the same page, but most SEOs agree it's not worth the risk.
 It's much better to redirect all traffic to the URL without the trailing slash.

-If your website is running on an Apache server, add the following line to your htaccess to redirect all traffic to the variant without the trailing slash:
+If your website is running on an Apache server, add the following line to your .htaccess to redirect all traffic to the variant without the trailing slash:

 RewriteRule ^/?(.+)/$ /$1 [R=301,L]